x-labs-xyz/public--OOP-Spring23/2 Crash Course/1 First Program/Readme.md

   - `;` defines the end of a function.
 - `return 0;` ends the main function.

-You may also notice that code has been indentation.
+You may also notice that code has been indented.
 This helps make the code readable, but is not necessary for successfully running it.

 ## 3. Adding a new line